-A member of the UK statutory reporting team shall minute the proceedings and decisions of all meetings of the Audit Committee (including recording the names of those present and in attendance) and promptly circulate draft minutes to all members of the Audit Committee following the meeting.
+A member of the UK statutory reporting team shall minute the proceedings and decisions of all meetings of the UKAC (including recording the names of those present and in attendance) and promptly circulate draft minutes to all members of the UKAC following the meeting.

-Members of the Audit Committee cannot send proxies to meetings.
+Members of the UKAC cannot send proxies to meetings.

-The Chair shall report formally to the Board on its proceedings, as and when the Chair determines it necessary, on matters within the Audit Committee's duties and responsibilities.
+The Chair shall report formally to the Board on its proceedings, as and when the Chair determines it necessary, on matters within the UKAC duties and responsibilities.

-The Audit Committee shall:
+The UKAC shall: